duarm/catchme/README.md

 # Catch you, Catch me (catchme)

-Catch You, Catch me is a cli interface to communicate with the mpv server through an unix socket, written in pure and simple c99.
+Catch You, Catch me is a cli interface to communicate with a mpv server through an unix socket, written in pure and simple c99.
 I made this because mpvc was super slow due to being a shell script.
 The default protocol communicates with mpv and was only tested with mpv.
-I tried to make it as easy as possible to adapt to mpv's evolving protocol, but it might be possible to communicate with other servers.
+I tried to make it as easy as possible to adapt to mpv's evolving protocol, but it might be possible to communicate with other servers by editing config.h.

 ## Features